halesyy/hsc-2019-major-work/README.md

 similarities and remove them to shorten the movement.
 This would just have the pure movements that aren't re-iterating over each other in copies.
+* Change the "by" and global references so that they are dependent on class-based variabls so it is true OOP and easier to manage.
+* Re-write a lot of the functions to make them more programmatically concise, this is a cool compsci project.